infojasyrc/app-developer-experience/README.md

 # Microservice Nestjs Template

-This project is a template for microservices using nestjs
+This project is a template for microservices using nestjs with hexagonal architecture.

 ## What is it